 The tendons connect muscle to bone and often connect near a joint.

-Tendinopathy is an injury to the tendon.
-It can cause pain and swelling and makes it difficult to move.
-Tendinopathy may be: Tendonitis—inflammation of the tendon. (less common)Tendinosis—tiny tears in the tendon with no significant inflammation. (more common)
+Tendinopathy is an injury to the tendon, causing pain, inflammation, and limited movement.
+Tendinopathy may be: Tendonitis—inflammation of the tendon (less common)Tendinosis—tiny tears in the tendon with no significant inflammation (more common)

 There are several tendons in the shoulder.
 They are attached to muscles of the rotator cuff and the biceps muscle of the arm.